 - The Society of Thoracic Surgeons (STS) awarded its highest designation, three stars, to our Cardiac Surgery Program for the following:

 - CABG plus AVR

-- First and only hospital in Central New England to implant a miniaturized, wireless monitoring sensor to reduce hospital admissions due to heart failure
+- First hospital in Central New England to implant a miniaturized, wireless monitoring sensor to reduce hospital admissions due to heart failure

 - One of only a few hospitals in Massachusetts offering Transcatheter Mitral Valve Repair for patients with symptoms of mitral regurgitation